 Across the state of Kentucky, each and every day, students receive nutritious meals and snacks in school thanks to the USDA’s child nutrition programs.
 Below is a brief overview of all school meal programs available.
 If you are a parent or caregiver of a student or even a student yourself and would like information on how to access program benefits, please contact School and Community Nutrition for additional information.

-The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
-It provides nutritionally balanced, low-cost or free lunches to children each school day.
+The National School Lunch Program (NSLP) is a federally assisted meal program operating in public and nonprofit private schools as well as residential child care institutions.
+The program provides nutritionally balanced, low cost or no cost lunches to children each school day.

-that provides cash reimbursement to help schools serve snacks to children in afterschool activities aimed at promoting the health and well being of children and youth in our communities.
+The Afterschool Snack Program offers cash reimbursement to help schools serve snacks to children in afterschool activities aimed at promoting the health and well-being of children and youth in our communities.
 A school must provide children with regularly scheduled activities in an organized, structured and supervised environment; include educational or enrichment activities.

 The Special Milk Program provides milk to children in schools, child care institutions and eligible camps that do not participate in other Federal child nutrition meal services programs.
 The program reimburses schools and institutions for the milk they serve.
 Schools in the National School Lunch or School Breakfast Programs may also participate in the Special Milk Program to provide milk to children in half-day pre-kindergarten and kindergarten programs where children do not have access to the school meal programs.